neondatabase/website/content/docs/introduction/read-replicas.md

 - **No additional storage is required**: With read replicas reading from the same source as your primary read-write compute, no additional storage is required to create a read replica.
 Data is neither duplicated nor replicated.
 Creating a read replica involves spinning up a read-only compute instance, which takes a few seconds.
 - **You can create them almost instantly**: With no data replication required, you can create read replicas almost instantly.
 - **They are cost-efficient**: With no additional storage or transfer of data, costs associated with storage and data transfer are avoided.
-Neon's read replicas also benefit from Neon's [Autoscaling](/docs/introduction/autoscaling) and [Autosuspend](/docs/manage/endpoints#auto-suspend-configuration) features, which enable efficient management of compute resources.
+Neon's read replicas also benefit from Neon's [Autoscaling](/docs/introduction/autoscaling) and [Autosuspend](/docs/manage/endpoints#auto-suspend-configuration) features, which allow you to manage compute usage.
-- **They are instantly available**.
-You can allow read replicas to scale to zero when not in use without introducing lag.
+- **They are instantly available**: You can allow read replicas to scale to zero when not in use without introducing lag.
 When a read replica starts up in response to a query, it is up to date with your primary read-write compute almost instantly.

 ## How do you create read replicas?